remix-run/remix-website/data/posts/css-bundling-in-remix.md

 ---
-draft: true
-title: CSS Bundling in Remix v2
+title: CSS Bundling in Remix
 summary: Remix now provides built-in support for CSS Modules, Vanilla Extract, Tailwind and PostCSS.
 featured: false
 date: 2023-04-05
-image: /blog-images/headers/css-bundling-in-remix-v2.jpg
+image: /blog-images/headers/css-bundling-in-remix.jpg
 imageAlt: Close-up photo of cupcakes
 imagePosition: bottom
 authors:
   - Mark Dalgleish
 ---

-With the release of Remix v2, we're introducing some major additions to the way we handle CSS, as well as some quality-of-life improvements to our existing CSS solutions.
+With the release of Remix v1.16, we're introducing some major additions to the way we handle CSS, as well as some quality-of-life improvements to our existing CSS solutions.
 This post will explain what's changing and why.

 ## Background